Triacet Side Effects

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray

-Along with its needed effects, triamcinolone topical (the active ingredient contained in Triacet) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, triamcinolone topical (the active ingredient contained in Triacet) may cause unwanted side effects that require medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin